MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-com4-interface.md

 | [TypeLib](element-com4-interface-typelib.md) | A type library for an interface. |

 ## Remarks
-The **ProxyStubClsid** attribute must reference the Id of a [ProxyStub](element-com4-proxystub.md) in the same [comInterface](element-com4-cominterface.md) extension. **ProxyStubClsid** can only be used for proxy stubs with an implementation as part of the package.
+**ProxyStubClsid** can only be used for proxy stubs with an implementation as part of the package.
 To use the OLE Universal Marshaler as the proxy stub, use **UseUniversalMarshaler** instead.

 If **UseUniversalMarshaler** is true, the Interface registration must include **TypeLib**.